2 ZERO HUNGER

 • Plant-Based Menu Development

-Campus food services have introduced plant-based alternatives, including vegetarian dishes and artificial meat options.
-At the Museum-Cafe Polus, the Nepali Beans-Curry (non-meat) is served, reflecting the university’s commitment to sustainable food and dietary diversity.
+Campus food services have introduced plant-based alternatives, including meat-free dishes and artificial meat options.
+At the Museum-Cafe Polus, the Nepali Beans-Curry (non-meat) is served, reflecting the university’s commitment to responsible dining and dietary diversity.

 • Kitamite Garden SDGs Farm Project